Pride Care Package –– Minneapolis Institute of Art

 Audre Lorde

-was a self-described: black, lesbian, mother, warrior, and poet whose work explored gender, sexuality, and race.
-She spoke up not only about the injustices that queer black women face, but the classism that was ever-present in her environment.
+Audre Lorde was a self-described Black lesbian, mother, warrior, and poet whose work explored gender, sexuality, and race.
+She spoke up not only about the injustices that queer Black women face, but the classism that was ever-present in her environment.
 She founded Kitchen Table: Women of Color Press with other women of color poets.
-From prose to theory, poetry, and speeches; Audre was not only a master of writing but truly eloquent in writing about injustices she saw and her own experience moving through the world.
+From prose to theory, poetry, and speeches, Audre was a master of writing and truly eloquent in writing about injustices she saw and her own experience moving through the world.

 —Harper Steinbach